Hang 10

 Profile Page

 It was imperative to understand the space in the market and our potential user base.
 Two major potential competitors were identified within the market space.
 The first of these was Windy.app, which is focused on a live weather map that offers real time visual data to the user.
 The second was Surfline, which uses live web cams at beaches for surfers to verify weather conditions through a clear picture.
 Surfline also had bought out a service called MagicSeaweed, which multiple users had expressed preference for over Surfline.
+This opened an interesting opportunity, as there were many examples of MagicSeaweed UI on reddit, so integrating some of the visual concepts were used throughout this project to appeal to the users that expressed wanting a return to this type of visual design!

 Major Market Competitors